Turn your ability to lend a compassionate, listening ear into a career where your commitment to helping others is front and centre

 Specific program pathways

-Pathways for graduates from Cambrian's Child and Youth Care, Social Services Worker, Social Services Worker – Indigenous Specialization and Developmental Services Worker programs are currently being developed.
+Pathways for graduates from Child and Youth Care, Social Services Worker, Social Services Worker – Indigenous Specialization and Developmental Services Worker programs are currently being developed.
 Please email CIPS@cambriancollege.ca for further details.

 Employment opportunities

-Practitioner in:
+Positions in:

 • Community and social agencies